untitledteamuk/cloud-run-sql-demo/README.md

 ### Assumptions

 This guide assumes you're using [JetBrains IntelliJ IDEA](https://www.jetbrains.com/idea/) - any IDE (or even CLI) is possible though!

 ## Step 0.
-Pre-Requisites
+Pre-Requisites (do this before the demo!)

 ### Log in to GCP